Provably Efficient Causal Model-Based Reinforcement Learning for Systematic Generalization

-\textbf{Causal Transition Model Estimation}~~~ Figure \ref{fig:causal_transition_model_estimation} presents the $L_1$-distance between the estimate and ground truth causal transition model, as a function of the total number of samples ($K' + K''$ in Algorithm \ref{alg:learning_ctm}).
-As the number of samples grows, the $L_1$-distance shrinks, converging at around 0.05, an estimation error due to the environments not respecting the evenness assumption.
+\textbf{Causal Transition Model Estimation}~~~ Figure 4b shows the $L_1$-distance between the estimated and ground-truth causal transition model, as a function of the number of samples ($K' + K''$ in Algorithm \ref{alg:learning_ctm}).
+As the samples grow, the $L_1$-distance shrinks towards $0.05$, which is due to the environments not fully respecting the evenness assumption.

-\textbf{Value Function Estimation}~~~ Finally, we investigate how well we can approximate the optimal value function for a new unseen environment (Figure {\ref{fig:value_function_estimation}}).
-We observe that our algorithm is able to effectively approximate the optimal value function up to a small error with a reasonable number of samples.
+\textbf{Value Function Estimation}~~~ Finally, we investigate whether we can approximate the optimal value function for an unseen environment.
+From Figure 4c, we observe that our algorithm is able to approximate the optimal value function up to a small error with a reasonable number of samples.